 Explore the rooms at Barrington Court

-Enjoy the freedom you'll feel on a visit to Barrington Court.
+There’s a sense of freedom when you visit Barrington Court.
 The absence of a collection allows you the space and perspective to discover the soul of this house, and feel the love and passion that went into its restoration.

 A saving passion

 Colonel Lyle had a passion for collecting historic woodwork, salvaged from houses that were neglected or abandoned.
 The items he saved included linenfold panneling, fireplaces and surrounds, and a staircase saved from a Scottish castle and installed in the east hall.
 Together with his architect, E.F.
 Forbes, Colonel Lyle put his collection to good use during the Court's restoration between 1920 and 1925.

 Beneath golden stars

 Picture a room full of laughter, music and dancing, with golden stars shimmering in a midnight blue ceiling.
 People gathering to celebrate a family occasion or a weekend party with friends, or maybe even a fancy dress ball.

 The Great Hall resonates with an atmosphere of parties past.
 You can picture people gazing down on the room from the minstrels' gallery, gossiping and sharing secrets.

 The most modern conveniences

 During your visit you'll see several period bathrooms, including a glimpse of the Tudor garderobe as you ascend the east staircase.
 When you reach the master bedroom, you'll discover a more sophisticated en suite bathroom with Edwardian flushing closet.
 All of the 'modern' bathrooms contain the most beautiful hand-painted tiles, selected by 'Ronnie' Lyle.

 Hidden sign and symbols

 Colonel Lyle restored the walls using his incredible collection of panelling, and many pieces contain wonderful examples of marquetry.
 Some of the most intriguing seem to be half-hidden inlaid symbols and signs.
 Look out for the skull and crossbones and the axeman's block, but there are many more to discover.